awsdocs/iam-user-guide/doc_source/id_roles_use.md

 **Important**
 When you create a role programmatically instead of in the IAM console, you have an option to add a `Path` of up to 512 characters in addition to the `RoleName`, which can be up to 64 characters long\.
 However, if you intend to use a role with the **Switch Role** feature in the AWS Management Console, then the combined `Path` and `RoleName` cannot exceed 64 characters\.

 You can switch roles from the AWS Management Console\.
 You can assume a role by calling an AWS CLI or API operation or by using a custom URL\.
 The method that you use determines who can assume the role and how long the role session can last\.
+When using `AssumeRole*` API operations, the IAM role that you assume is the resource\.
+The IAM user or role that calls `AssumeRole*` API operations is the principal\.

 **Comparing methods for using roles**